Europe

 2. Appearance: The Natural European Cat

-The European Shorthair’s appearance reflects its natural origin: it is a moderate cat in every dimension, neither extreme in any physical feature nor lacking in any quality that makes a cat functional and beautiful.
+The European Shorthair’s appearance reflects its natural origin: it is a moderate cat in every dimension, neither extreme in any physical feature nor lacking in any quality that makes a cat functional and attractive.

 Body